wdl339/chfs/docs/lab1/lab1.md

 We have prepared two kinds of tests for Lab 1: the unit tests and the integration tests.

 Each unit test checks the correctness of a function you have implemented.
-After you have finished the implementation of a part, you have to check whether your implementaion can pass specific unit tests to ensure the correctness of your code.
+After you have finished the implementation of a part, you have to check whether your implementation can pass specific unit tests to ensure the correctness of your code.

 To run the unit tests, execute the following commands under `build` directory: